-- 4.1 The initial Screening report February 2022 found the River Lugg 1km away and is west of the neighbourhood area, however, and falls within the hydrological catchment of the River Wye (including the River Lugg) SAC.
+- 4.1 The initial Screening report April 2014 found the River Lugg runs through the neighbourhood area, and so falls within the hydrological catchment of the River Wye (including the River Lugg) SAC.
 Therefore, a full screening assessment is required. - 4.2 There is also a duty under the Water Framework Directive to ensure that proposals for growth do not adversely affect the river water quality and this included the associated watercourses flowing into the rivers.